• Skip to primary navigation

 • fresh ginger slices

 • I won't bore you with another Goji Berry ginger tea recipe, as it's honestly super easy to make; just add a few slices of fresh ginger to the tablespoon of goji berries (I prefer 2 actually), pour boiling water over, allow to steep, and you have your cup of goji tea.
+The more ginger you add, the more "spicy" or warming the drink will be.

 • red dates or jujubes (seed removed)